 I'm platform-agnostic and focus on what works best for your organization.
 My role is to help you select the right platform, configure it for NIST AI RMF compliance, and ensure you extract maximum value from the investment.

 Drata automates compliance monitoring across 20+ frameworks including NIST AI RMF.
-I configure Drata to continuously collect evidence, monitor controls, and maintain compliance status in real-time.
+I configure Drata to continuously collect evidence, monitor controls, and maintain compliance status in real time.

 Vanta's Trust Management Platform supports 35+ frameworks including NIST AI RMF and ISO 42001.
 I help clients leverage Vanta's AI-powered automation to streamline compliance operations.